Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Effective Potential and Gap Equation

-where $V_{0}=V\left.\left(\rho\right)\right|_{\rho=0}$ and $\Lambda$ is cut-off scale.
-However, we are interested in the expression of the effective potential in curved space-time with external torsion.
-So let us consider (\ref{eq:5.1}) together with the potential (\ref{eq:4.7}), where we take the identification that $\mu^{2}\rightarrow\Lambda^{2}$.
-Therefore, the expression for the effective potential in curved space-time with torsion is given by
+where $V_{0}=V\left.\right|_{\rho=0}$ and $\Lambda$ is cut-off scale.
+However, we are interested in the expression of the effective potential in curved spacetime with external torsion.
+So let us consider (\ref{eq:5.1}) and (\ref{eq:5.1-2}) together with the potential (\ref{eq:4.7}), where we take the identification that $\mu^{2}\rightarrow\Lambda^{2}$, and we consider $N=1$ in (\ref{eq:3.7}) to ensure that the effective potential of torsion is indeed related to the NJL model, since the potential of the torsion was derived for $N$ fermions.
+Therefore, the expression for the effective potential in curved spacetime with torsion is given by

-The above effective potential, equation (\ref{eq:5.2}), has the behavior of an inverted double-well potential to $a_1<0$.
-Consequently, there is no spontaneous symmetry breaking.
-However, through the previous section, we know that when $a_1$ is positive, the effective potential to the torsion has minimal local, demonstrating the possibility of dynamical symmetry breaking.